 Review Officer is the Director, Governance and Risk Management

 1. Purpose of procedures

-These procedures specify requirements and processes associated with formal reviews of the Academic Board and its committees required under the Committee/Board Reviews and Self-Reviews – Managerial Policy, and should be read in association with that policy.
+These procedures specify requirements and processes associated with external reviews of the Academic Board (the Board) and its Standing Committees (Committees), required under the Committee/Board Reviews and Self-Reviews - Operational Policy, and should be read in association with that policy.